darkskyapp/delaunay-fast/README.md

 License
 -------

-To the extend possible by law, The Dark Sky Company, LLC has [waived all copyright and related or neighboring rights][cc0] to this library.
+To the extend possible by law, I have [waived all copyright and related or neighboring rights][cc0] to this library.

 [cc0]: http://creativecommons.org/publicdomain/zero/1.0/